matthewphamilton/r4dev/content/en/docs/Model/Authoring-Modules/Packaging-Modules/index.en.md

 </div>

-`ready4pack` is a toolkit for extending the [ready4 framework](https://www.ready4-dev.com/) for open and modular mental health systems models with R packages that are:
+`ready4pack` is a toolkit for authoring collections of modules for the [ready4 youth mental health systems model](https://www.ready4-dev.com/) and disseminating them as R packages that are:

 -   *Citable* (with a Zenodo generated DOI and an algorithm generated CITATION file);
 -   *Community-minded* (applying deprecation conventions supported by `lifecycle`);